python/exceptiongroups/except_star.md

 and `errors`.
-A nested exception can also be an `ExceptionGroup` so the class represents a tree of exceptions, where the leaves are plain exceptions and each internal node represent a time at which the program grouped some unrelated exceptions into a new `ExceptionGroup`.
+A nested exception can also be an `ExceptionGroup` so the class represents a tree of exceptions, where the leaves are plain exceptions and each internal node represent a time at which the program grouped some unrelated exceptions into a new `ExceptionGroup` and raised them together.

 The `ExceptionGroup.subgroup(condition)` method gives us a way to obtain an `ExceptionGroup` that has the same metadata (cause, context, traceback) as